CoveredInChocolate/coursera03/README.md

 Download the project data from the following URL:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-After extracting the data, specify its location in the R-script run_analysis.R and run it.
-It will produce two data.frames with tidy data.
+After extracting the data, set the location of the folder "UCI HAR Dataset" as the working directory in the R-script run_analysis.R and run it.
+It will produce two data.frames with tidy data:

-    dataset
+**dataset**
 This data.frame contains the data from both the test and trial.
 The columns are Subject, Activity and one column for every mean/standard deviation.

-    datamean
+**datamean**
 An aggregate table of dataset.
 Contains Subject and Activity, but now the mean of all the mean/standard deviation values.
 There is one row of means for every subject and activity (with a total of 40 rows).